-2
+The setup involves three computers: one executing the task (stimulus computer), one running the eye tracker, and one running the acquisition system.
+To synchronize between the three systems, the parallel port is used to send TTL triggers from the stimulus computer to the electrophysiology system (Figure 1C).
+At the same time, the stimulus computer sends the same TTLs using an ethernet cable to the eye tracker.
+The stimulus computer should have a parallel port on its docking station in the example shown (Figure 1D), or alternatively, have a PCI Express parallel port card or a similar device.

+The mobile cart for the stimulus computer and eye tracker with the flexible arm attached allows flexible positioning of the screen in front of the patient (Figure 1A,B).
+The usage of a UPS to power the devices on the cart is strongly suggested to eliminate line noise introduced into the electrophysiological recordings due to the close proximity of the eye tracking devices to the patient’s head (Figure 1E).
+Furthermore, laptops running on battery power should be used as stimulus computer and eye tracker computer.

+If the recordings are contaminated by noise, the eye tracker should be removed first to assess whether it is the source of noise.
+If not, standard procedures should be used denoise before using the eye tracker again2.
+Note that typical sources of line noise include the patient bed, IV devices, devices in the patient room, or ground loops created by using different plugs for different systems.
+If the eye tracker is the source of the noise, all devices (in particular the camera, light source, and LCD screen) should be powered from battery and/or UPS.
+If there is still noise, it is likely that the LCD screen and/or the power supply for the LCD screen of the eye tracker is faulty.
+A different screen / power supply should then be used.
+If at all possible, an LCD screen with an external power supply should be used.
+It is also important to ensure that the TTL cable does not introduce noise (i.e., use a TTL isolator).

 The significance of recording single-neuron data in neurosurgical patients simultaneously with eye tracking is high for several reasons.
 First, single-neuron recordings have high spatial and temporal resolution, and thereby allow the investigation of fast cognitive processes such as visual search.
 Second, they provide a much needed link between human cognitive neuroscience and animal neurophysiology, which relies heavily on eye tracking.
-Third, because human single-neuron recordings are often performed simultaneously from multiple brain regions, our approach permits a temporal resolution that will help distinguish between visually driven vs. top-down modulation from frontal cortex.
+Third, because human single-neuron recordings are often performed simultaneously from multiple brain regions, our approach permits the temporal resolution that will help distinguish between visually driven vs. top-down modulation from frontal cortex.
 In summary, single-neuron recordings with eye tracking make it possible to isolate specific processes that underlie goal-directed behavior.
 In addition, our concurrent eye tracking permitted fixation-based analysis, which greatly increased statistical power (e.g., Figure 3A, B vs. Figure 3C, D).

 A challenge of this method is that the eye tracking system may introduce additional noise into the electrophysiological data.
-However, with the procedures outlined in this protocol, such additional noise can be eliminated, and once these procedures are established, they can be done routinely.
+However, with the procedures outlined in this protocol, such additional noise can be eliminated, and once these procedures are established, they can be executed routinely.
 Furthermore, eye tracking lengthens the time needed for a given experiment because additional setup is required, especially when calibration of the eye tracker is challenging for some patients, in particular those with small pupils or glasses.
 However, the benefits from simultaneous eye tracking are worth this additional effort for a number of studies, making eye tracking a valuable addition to single-neuron recordings.

 ACKNOWLEDGMENTS: